tonethar/IGME-110-Fall-2025/documents/p1-draft-peer-eval.md

 - Team #5 will review teams 1 & 7
 - Team #6 will review teams 2 & 7
 - Team #7 will review teams 1 & 6

----

-## III.
-Instructions
-- You will critique one team's draft proposal at a time, each team you are assigned will be critiqued in a separate document
-- Create a single feedback document in Google drive named `Feedback for team <REVIEWEE-team-number>, from team <REVIEWER-team-number>, section <your-section-number>` and make it viewable to all of RIT
-- Paste in the feedback questionnaire template from the link above
-- One group member is the designated scribe who will type the answers to the questions into the document
-- While reading/analyzing the draft, progressing from section to section in the document, DISCUSS these questions as a group
-- ANSWER these questions as a group, and the scribe will type the answers into the doc
-  - too much to type?
-Giving the scribe an "assistant scribe" is OK!

----

-## IV.
-When you are done with the first critique
-- Post the link in the ***Week 3B - P1 FEEDBACK - Links GO HERE*** thread in your section specific channel
-- In your post title be sure to identify the REVIEWER and REVIEWEE - Example: *Team 1's review of Team 2's "ScrollGuard" proposal*
-- Move on and critique the second team your group was assigned
-- There is also a required submission to a myCourses "dropbox" - see the myCourses "Assignments" tab for the due date/time.
-One submission per team, please.

----